BlossyK5/BlossyK5/README.md

-# 👋 Hi, I’m Blossom
+# Hi, I’m Blossom
 I am a systems-minded engineer at the intersection of AI, industrial systems, and real-world deployment.

 I build and think in **systems** , not just code.

----

 ##  About Me

+- Education:
-- 🎓 MPhil Industrial Systems Engineering @ University of Cambridge
+ **MPhil Industrial Systems Engineering @ University of Cambridge**
-- 🧠 Background in Chemical Engineering @ Edinburgh University
+ **Background in Chemical Engineering @ Edinburgh University**
-- ⚙️ Experience across **Industrial AI, enterprise systems, and operational optimisation**
+- Experience across :
+  **Industrial AI, enterprise systems, and operational optimisation**
-- 🌍 Interested in **AI for industry, cloud infrastructure, and real-world impact**
+- Interested in :
+   **AI for industry, cloud infrastructure, and real-world impact**

 I’m particularly drawn to:
 - Forward Deployed Engineering